cdrummey216/whoami/artofliving.md

 **The Lonely Isle** //existential angst, what can be known/believed in the absence of another?

+* Imagine yourself, alone on a desert island seeking the unknown.
+* ultimately, what is knowable is what is observable on the island.
+* its observable that you are alive, a living being. //because living is a binary state, only one alternative exists. any reasonable person would agree that being alive is better than being dead. (good > bad, alive > not alive)
-* Imagine yourself, alone on a desert island seeking the unknown. ultimately, what is knowable is what is observable on the island. its observable that you are alive, a living being. with the judgement that 'life is good', existential angst converts to existential calm and reason/rationalization is clear. //the END iteration shows that an end for self is inevitable, so it is good to be alive when it is always true that 'i will end'. (good > bad, alive > not alive). the BEGIN iteration shows that 'i am alive'.
+* with the judgement that 'life is good', existential angst converts to existential calm. //the END iteration shows that an end for self is inevitable, so it is good to be alive when it is always true that 'i will end'. the BEGIN iteration shows that 'i am alive'.

 **Why is it good?** //simplificiation, 'good' refers to anything not negative/bad